Equestrian Studies

 ENTRY REQUIREMENTS:

-• Leaving Certificate standard or equivalent.
+Leaving Certificate (LC Established, LCVP or LCA) or equivalent.

 DURATION: